Robust Optimization with Decision-Dependent Information Discovery

-\ABSTRACT{ Robust optimization is a popular paradigm for modeling and solving two- and multi-stage decision-making problems affected by uncertainty.
-Most approaches assume that the uncertain parameters can be observed \emph{for free} and that the sequence in which they are revealed is \emph{independent} of the decision-maker's actions.
-Yet, these assumptions fail to hold in many real-world applications where the \emph{time of information discovery} is decision-dependent and the uncertain parameters only become observable after an often costly investment.
-To fill this gap, we consider two- and multi-stage robust optimization problems in which part of the decision variables control the time of information discovery.
+Robust optimization (RO) is a popular paradigm for modeling and solving two- and multi-stage decision-making problems affected by uncertainty. \newpv{In many real-world applications, such as R\&D project selection, production planning, or preference elicitation for product or policy recommendations, the \emph{time of information discovery} is decision-dependent and the uncertain parameters only become observable after an often costly investment.} Yet, \newpv{most of the literature on robust optimization} assumes that the uncertain parameters can be observed \emph{for free} and that the sequence in which they are revealed is \emph{independent} of the decision-maker's actions.
+To fill this gap \newpv{in the practicability of RO}, we consider two- and multi-stage robust optimization problems in which part of the decision variables control the time of information discovery.
 Thus, \emph{information} available at any given time is \emph{decision-dependent} and can be discovered (at least in part) by making strategic exploratory investments in previous stages.
 We propose a novel \emph{dynamic} formulation of the problem and prove its correctness.
-We leverage our model to provide a solution method inspired from the $K$-adaptability approximation, whereby $K$ candidate strategies for each decision stage are chosen \emph{here-and-now} and, at the beginning of each period, the best of these strategies is selected \emph{after} the uncertain parameters that were chosen to be observed are revealed. \newpv{We reformulate the problem as a finite program solvable with off-the-shelf solvers.} We generalize our approach to the minimization of piecewise linear convex functions.
-We demonstrate effectiveness of our approach on synthetic and real data instances of the active preference elicitation problem used to recommend policies that meet the needs of policy-makers at the Los Angeles Homeless Services Authority. \newpv{We present several other problems of practical interest to which our approaches apply.} }
+We leverage our model to provide a solution method inspired from the $K$-adaptability approximation, whereby $K$ candidate strategies for each decision stage are chosen \emph{here-and-now} and, at the beginning of each period, the best of these strategies is selected \emph{after} the uncertain parameters that were chosen to be observed are revealed.
+We reformulate the problem as a finite \newpv{mixed-integer (resp.\ bilinear)} program \newpv{if none (resp.\ some of the) decision variables are real-valued.
+This finite program is} solvable with off-the-shelf solvers.
+We generalize our approach to the minimization of piecewise linear convex functions.
+We demonstrate the effectiveness of our method \newpv{in terms of interpretability, optimality, and speed} on synthetic instances of the Pandora box problem, \newpv{the preference elicitation problem with real-valued recommendations,} the best box problem, and the R\&D project portfolio optimization problem.
+Finally, we evaluate it on an instance of the active preference elicitation problem used to recommend kidney allocation policies to policy-makers at the United Network for Organ Sharing based on real data from the U.S.\ Kidney Allocation System.